-A. Cost model
+A. Cost Model

-We assume that each DC_i has three types of VM: small(VM), medium(VM) and large(VM).
-The price of these three VMs are: 4 Price(Small(VM)) = 2 Price(medium(VM)) = Price(large(VM)) = 4M.
-In this paper, we assume that the VMs are charged according to how long they are used for, therefore the cost of running small(VM) for four minutes is 4M.
+We assume that each $dc_i$ has three types of VM: small(VM), medium(VM), and large(VM).
+The price of these three VMs are: 4 \ Price(Small(VM)) = 2 \ Price(medium(VM)) =Price(large(VM)) = 4M.
+In this article, we assume that the VMs are charged according to how long they are used for, therefore, the cost of running small(VM) for four minutes is 4M.

-Based on the assumptions above, we can have the cost of executing v_i over small(VM) as follows:
+Based on the assumptions abovementioned, we can have the cost of executing $v_i$ over small(VM) as follows: